Oracso/QuickMaths/README.md

 ### Overview:

-A timed and adjustable arithmetic app that enhances numerical proficiency and provides detailed post-game analysis.
+A timed and adjustable arithmetic app that enhances numerical/mathematical proficiency and provides detailed post-game analysis.

 ### Use Case:

+Designed to enhance mathematical dexterity, users can choose from a variety of game types, each allowing for customisation of variables such as number range and frequency.
+This capability allows users to hone their skills in unique and interesting ways while receiving comprehensive post-game analysis to track progress and identify areas for improvement.
+A thorough statistics page offers users complete control over filtering variables, allowing them to tailor their analysis within specific parameters and display their results with intuitive graphical representations.
+Whether simply for enjoyment, for tracking and evaluating performance over time or for strengthening numerical proficiency, this app is a personalised and indispensable tool for individuals looking to promote mathematical fluency and independent learning.

 <details open>
         <summary>Contents:</summary>